Cumulo-pro/Cumulo-Front-Chain/check_peers/README.md

 Designed for validators and infrastructure teams who need to:
 - Evaluate peer stability and performance
-- Select low-latency, high-availability peers
+- Select low‑latency, high‑availability peers
 - Maintain a healthy gossip layer in Cosmos SDK chains

 Maintained with 🛰️ by **Cumulo Pro** — https://cumulo.pro